aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

 ## Topology

 Our topology leverages two spines and four leaf nodes to create a layer three leaf spine topology.
 The topology is managed by Arista CloudVision Portal (CVP).
-There will also be an example of running any provisioning tasks directly on the EOS nodes.
 In our case, the EOS nodes are constantly streaming to CVP and gives us the ability to provision the nodes with CVP.
 AAP will act as our controller to communicate any updates to CVP, which can then push the updates to our topology.

 ![Topology leveraging Ansible Automation Platform to communicate with CloudVision](../_media/getting-started/aap-avd/aap-cvp-eos.svg)